smart-scaler/smartscaler-apps-installer/README.md

 Ensure the HorizontalPodAutoscaler (HPA)replica is also set to 1:

-## Smart Scaler or HPA configuration or verify configuration
+## Smart Scaler/HPA configuration, verify configuration

 ### Smart Scaler